Oscar Mena

-Oscar Alcides Mena Fernández (born 30 November 1970), nicknamed El Mencho, is an Argentine retired footballer who played as a defensive midfielder, and is a manager.
+Oscar Alcides Mena Fernández (born 30 November 1970), nicknamed "El Mencho", is an Argentine former professional football player and manager.
+He played as a defensive midfielder.

 Playing career

 Born in Luján, Buenos Aires, Mena started his career playing for Club Luján and then Club Defensores de Cambaceres, both in the third division.
 In 1994, he made his debut in the Primera División with Club Atlético Platense, moving to Club Atlético Lanús for a further season.

 In 1997–98, both Mena and goalkeeper Carlos Roa were bought by Spain's RCD Mallorca.
 Eminently a defensive-minded player, the former scored seven La Liga goals during the campaign, helping the Balearic Islands team finish fifth straight from the second level as well as to a runner-up finish in the Copa del Rey.

 Subsequently, Mena signed with Atlético Madrid, where he faced stiff competition for a starting job and also suffered from injuries.
 He resumed his career in Spain in its second, third and fourth tiers, with a quick return to Argentina with Olimpo de Bahía Blanca in between.